Rhizomes and Recovery

-While Titan Ltd had impressive rhizome producing ability, Titan Rx has even more.
-Titan Rx plants were selected for more aggressive, faster producing rhizomes, as well as aggressive tillering.
-Tiller is a process where plants produce more leaves and expand their base above ground.
-Both tillering and rhizome production help expedite the recovery process should bare spots occur.*
+While Titan Ltd had impressive rhizome producing ability, Titan Rx and Titan Ultra have even more.
+Titan Rx and Titan Ultra plants were selected for more aggressive, faster producing rhizomes, as well as aggressive tillering.
+Tillering is a process where plants produce more leaves and expand their base above ground.
+Both tillering and rhizome production help expedite the recovery process should bare spots occur. *

 *A note about bare spots: There are many reasons why bare spots occur.
 Some of these are poor soil conditions, lack of moisture, chemical applications, underground restrictions, etc. Some of these reasons limit the ability of grass to grow, or to survive for any length of time.
 Amending soil or change in management practices are recommended in these cases.
 Also, larger bare spots are best reseeded, so as to reduce the chance of increased weed infestation.